Bayesian power spectrum estimation at the Epoch of Reionization: Observing with an interferometer

 \subsection{Including large spatial scales}

-While our definition of the matrix $\mathbf{F}$ in Eq. \ref{Eq:finalP} represents a standard 2--dimensional Fourier transform, this will not correctly model power on spatial scales greater than the size of the image, or equivlantly, on scales such that $|\mathbf{u}| < D/2\lambda$.
+While our definition of the matrix $\mathbf{F}$ in Eq. \ref{Eq:finalP} represents a standard 2--dimensional Fourier transform, this will not correctly model power on spatial scales greater than the size of the image, or equivalently, on scales with $|\mathbf{u}| < D/2\lambda$.
 Linear trends that extend across the image, such as those that can be expected from Galactic foregrounds, will `leak' into the model coefficients that describe power on scales less than the image size, with $|\mathbf{u}| > D/2\lambda$.

-In principle we could incorporate these scales into our model by simply reducing the cell size in our UV model, $\Delta u$.
-For example, power on scales 10 times the size of the image could be incoporated robustly simply by choosing a cell size of $0.1 \times \Delta u$.
-This however is not computationally tractable, as it will increase the dimensionality of our problem by a factor of 100.
-In the context of one--dimensional power spectrum recovery from a time series of length $T$ in other fields, van Haasteren et al. (2014) show that using a log spacing for sub-harmonic frequencies ($\nu < 1/T$), and linear spacing for $\nu \ge 1/T$ in steps of $\Delta \nu = 1/T$, allows for accurate recovery of the power spectrum when there is significant power in these low frequency terms.
+In principle, we could incorporate these scales into our model by simply reducing the cell size in our UV model, $\Delta u$.
+For example, power on scales 10 times the size of the image could be incorporated robustly simply by choosing a cell size of $0.1 \times \Delta u$.
+This, however, is not computationally tractable, as it will increase the dimensionality of our problem by a factor of 100.
+In the context of one--dimensional power spectrum recovery, it has been shown by van Haasteren et al. (2014) that, for a data vector of length $T$, using a log spacing for sub-harmonic frequencies ($\nu < 1/T$), and linear spacing for $\nu \geq 1/T$ in steps of $\Delta \nu = 1/T$, allows for accurate recovery of the power spectrum, when there is significant power in these low frequency terms.

-We therefore take an equivalent approach with our two--dimensional analysis.
+We, therefore, take an equivalent approach with our two--dimensional analysis.
 We define a set of 10 evenly log spaced spatial scales between the size of the image, and 10 times the size of the image, and include them in our model, simultaneously with the linear UV domain grid with cell size $\Delta u$.

-The matrix $\mathbf{F}$ therefore no longer represents the transform from a uniformly gridded UV domain model, to the uniformly gridded image.
-Instead it defines the transform from our complete gridded UV model, including the points describing power at large spatial scales, to the uniformly gridded image, which remains as in Eq. \ref{Eq:finalP}.
+The matrix $\mathbf{F}$, therefore, no longer represents the transform from a uniform grid of UV domain model points to the uniform grid of image pixels.
+Instead, it defines the transform from our complete UV model, including the points describing power at large spatial scales, to the uniform grid of image pixels.
+With this redefinition of $\mathbf{F}$, Eq. \ref{Eq:finalP} remains unchanged.